Limiting Loitering – What Can You Do & How Can Your Facility Service Company Help?

 Need help creating and installing some signs?
 Your facility service company should be able to handle it.
 TWS makes it our mission to do whatever you ask to make your property a success!
 Don’t hesitate to call up a TWS property coordinator and ask for additional services.
 We’re already familiar with your property and can save you time (and by extension – money) if we handle it for you.
 Not a TWS client?
 Contact us and find out why you should be!

 2. Simply Ask People to Leave – Using an Automated System

-Also, if you have regular facility service provided to your property, then you have “eyes and ears” to report to you when there is a loitering issue, which allows you to address it ASAP before anything escalates.
+Also, if you have regular facility service provided to your property, then you have “eyes and ears” to report to you when there is a loitering issue.
+This allows you to address it ASAP before anything escalates.
 The frequent presence of facility service team members can serve as a discouragement against loiterers in itself.
 Talk with a TWS representative about what kind of service schedule may work to discourage loitering on your property.